 The holidays are often painted as a pretty picture from advertisers and sometimes anything other than smiles covered in the foam from a cup of hot chocolate is just being a Scrooge.

-Here are tips on being positive and cheating the holiday blues this year.
+Here are my renewed tips on being positive and cheating the holiday blues this year.

 Judith Akin, M.D., assistant clinical professor of Psychiatry at Vanderbilt University Medical Center, says, “This is a time of year where individuals can be more aware of sadness.
 We can be stressed because we are away from our families; we can be stressed because we are WITH our families; we can be aware of money problems.”